 In this area, you'll want to:

-- Uncheck the two Category Visibility boxes to make your category 100% hidden
+- Uncheck the two Category Visibility checkboxes to make your category 100% hidden

-- Select a Category Login Page where users can enter the password to see the hidden category/products
+- Select a Category Login Page where users can enter the password to see the WooCommerce hidden products/categories

 You can also peruse the other settings to see if anything applies to your specific needs.